More Lessons for Grade 9 Math

 Reflection Symmetry (or Line Symmetry) and Rotational Symmetry

 Symmetry in a figure exists if there is a reflection, rotation, or translation that can be performed and the image is identical.
 Reflectional symmetry exists when the figure can be folded over onto itself along a line.
 This line is called the "line of symmetry".
 In regular polygons, the number of lines of symmetry equals the number of sides in the polygon.

 Learn to identify lines of symmetry and rotational symmetry

 Plane symmetry is analogous to line symmetry, except that it is in three dimensions.
 The three dimensional figure is divided into two halves by a plane.

-The following diagram shows a plane symmetry of a cuboid.
+The following diagram shows the planes of symmetry of a cuboid or rectangular solid.